balfourinc/smart-wp-login/readme.txt

 You can optionally set for usernames to be a generated hash based on the user ID.

 == Changelog ==

+= 1.2 =
+1. Added ability to filter new user notification emails

 = 1.1 =
 1. Added support for BuddyPress registrations.